rledford/mongoqs/README.md

   mqs "github.com/rledford/mongoqs"
 )
-// create and configure query fields myStringField := mqs.NewQField("myString", mqs.QString)
+// create and configure query fields myStringField := NewQField("myString") // QType String is default so no call to ParseAsString is necessary myStringFieldWithDefault := NewQField("testDefault") myStringFieldWithDefault.UseDefault(func() string { return "slike:Something useful" })
-myIntField := mqs.NewQField("myInt", mqs.QInt)
+myIntField := NewQField("myInt")
-myIntField.IsSortable() // allow this field to be used in sorts myIntField.IsProjectable() // allow this field to be used in projections myFloatField := mqs.NewQField("myFloat", mqs.QFloat) myFloatField.IsSortable().IsProjectable() // same as calls on myIntField but chained myBoolField := mqs.NewQField("myBool", mqs.QBool)
+myIntField.ParseAsInt() // parse query string values integers myIntField.Sortable() // allow this field to be used in sorts myIntField.Projectable() // allow this field to be used in projections myFloatField := NewQField("myFloat") myFloatField.ParseAsFloat().Sortable().Projectable() // same as calls on myIntField but chained myBoolField := NewQField("myBool") myBoolField.ParseAsBool()
-myDateTimeField := mqs.NewQField("myDateTime", mqs.QDateTime)
+myDateTimeField := NewQField("myDateTime")
+myDateTimeField.ParseAsDateTime()
-myObjectIDField := mqs.NewQField("myObjectID", mqs.QObjectID)
+myObjectIDField := NewQField("myObjectID")
-myObjectIDField.UseAlias("_id", "id") // will use _id and id to refer to myObjectID
+myObjectIDField.UseAliases("_id", "id") // will use _id and id to refer to myObjectID myObjectIDField.ParseAsObjectID()
+myMetaField := NewQField("pageMarker")
+myMetaField.ParseAsMeta()
-// create a new query processor qproc := mqs.NewQProcessor(myStringField, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField)
+// create a new query processor qproc := NewQProcessor(myStringField, myStringFieldWithDefault, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField, myMetaField)

 // we'll use the net/url package's Values to construct query to process, but it would be more common to use one from an http request qs := url.Values{}